 Contact

-16. Where’s your favorite place in the world?
+October Sky - Where’s your favorite place in the world?

 I’m going to cheat and give two places.
-The Old North Bridge in Concord, MA, because Sam asked me to marry him there; and My Old Kentucky Home State Park in Bardstown, KY, because that’s where we were married.
+The Old North Bridge in Concord, MA, because Sam asked me to marry him there; and My Old Kentucky Home State Park in Bardstown, KY, because that’s where we were married. - What or who inspires you the most?

 Immigrants inspire me, now more than ever.
 Sam and I moved cross country a couple of times, once as newlyweds and once with a one-year-old and a cat.
 Both moves left us exhausted and in debt.
-We know how scary it is to uproot and hope to land somewhere new to make a home, but that is nothing compared to what many immigrants face, especially if they are refugees forced to flee their homes due to environmental catastrophe, economic collapse, abuse, or war.
+We know how scary it is to uproot and hope to land somewhere new to make a home, but that is nothing compared to what many immigrants face, especially if they are refugees forced to flee their homes due to environmental catastrophe, economic collapse, abuse, or war. - We added a playlist feature to BElong, do you have one you’d like to share?
+If not a playlist, a song you have on repeat?

 Soundtracks are a huge part of my love of movies, so here is a soundtrack for my current coping mechanisms.
 Observe.
 Introspect.
 Laugh.
 Love.
-Repeat.
+Repeat. - Do you have any causes you’d like to call to our attention?

 Appalachian Citizens’ Law Center